Amazon vs. Google: Battle of platforms in 2020

 However, it is not so simple.
 Due to artificial intelligence, the Amazon A9 algorithm takes into account behavioral factors and individual peculiarities of every user.
 If two users enter the same search request, the page with search results will be different for them.
 As soon as a potential buyer starts typing the first letters in the search bar, the system will provide them with suggestions of the products that this user is more likely to buy.

 That’s not all.
 The search by Amazon listings is intended not only to sell but also to increase the speed and volumes of sales.
 This metric is calculated by the formula that includes the total amount in dollars and the number of transactions per month.
 Therefore, the products that increase the company revenue will be placed in the top positions.

 Thus, the rating on Amazon is shaped based on three main factors: the conversion ratio, the relevance of keywords, and the loyalty of clients.
 Let us consider them in detail.

 This parameter directly influences the place in search results.
 Work intended to increase the conversion ratio involves the optimization of the listing.
 What should be done?

 Set Adequately Low Prices

-Amazon is a platform where people are looking for the cheapest goods which is why the algorithm prioritizes the products that are at a low cost.
-Under the other equal conditions, cheaper options will have priority in search results.
-Thanks to price, it is possible to jump to the top positions and define competitors, and then, the search system will analyze the history of sales and will redistribute results.
+Amazon is a platform where people are looking for the cheapest goods, so the algorithm prioritizes the products that are at a low cost.
+Under qual conditions, cheaper options will have priority in search results.
+Thanks to price, it is possible to jump to the top positions and outrank competitors, and then, the search system will analyze the history of sales and will redistribute results.
 However, the price will still be crucial.